darmou/ticketmule_react/README.md

 It is still very much a work in progress.
 Many features still to be implemented including porting to use Typescript 4.0.

-Also once finished sholud include, Jest and rspec for unit testing and cypress tests for integration.
+Also once finished will include, Jest and rspec for unit testing and Cypress tests for integration.

 ## Features